 Paul entered the kitchen carrying a mess of a dog.
 Alex was torn open, guts and lung tissue protruding from his wounds.
 “He was in a fight, probably with a panther,” Paul said, as he laid him down on a towel in the corner.
 I could see that the dog was still alive.
-He lay there, struggling to breathe, bleeding profusely.
+He was struggling to breathe, bleeding profusely.
 Paul, Trudy and my father discussed the situation.
 Clearly the only sensible course of action was to take him back outside and shoot him, put him out of his misery.
 But before my father, who volunteered to do it, could get his rifle, Paul appeared with a large shoe darning needle and cobbler’s thread, and started to stitch Alex’ wounds.
 The dog lifted his head and watched him do this — without a growl or any form of protest, just some soft, pitiful whimpers.

 The next morning we expected to find Alex dead in the corner, but instead we saw Paul darning the lesser wounds in the legs and face of the dog.
 Alex was barely conscious, and the amount of blood on the floor and soaked in the towel gave us little hope for his survival.